vanStaen/spielbetrieb.eu/README.md

 ### Table Event | Dynamical parameters

+#### tags and types

 Some description parameters (`eventtype`, `location` and `tags`) are dynamics, have their own bd_table and can be augmented/managed from the admin page.

 The names of those parameters (save in an extra table) should be an object following this type: `{ "en": "english", "de": "deutsch" }`.
 In case of new languages coming later, default will then be english.

+#### Address and Geocoding

+We use the Geocoding API from google to get coordinates out of addresses, and vice-versa: https://developers.google.com/maps/documentation/geocoding/overview

 ## Ressources